KathyHaem/combining-static-contextual/README.md

 # Installation

 The `requirements.txt` file lists the top-level dependencies you need to install to use each part of the project.
+You may want to use separate Python environments for the two parts.

 # Usage